JesterInvestor/Triviacast/README.md

 - **Farcaster Integration**: Ready for Farcaster miniapp deployment
 - **Vercel Deployment**: Optimized for deployment on Vercel

+Note: The platform's native coin is $TRIV (contract: `0x73385Ee7392C105d5898048F96a1bDF551B2D936`).
+At launch, $TRIV will be airdropped to top users on the leaderboard; eligibility details will be announced separately.

 ## Getting Started

 ### Prerequisites